 Karate is a complete system of mind and body development.
 The literal translation of karate is "empty hand".
 "Kara" is empty and "te" is hand.
 On the surface, karate is a martial art employing the use of the body, without the aid of weapons.
 It is a system of self defence, physical exercise and as a fighting method.
 Just as important as the physical training, karate is the development of the mind and character.
 For students, karate will assist you in your studies, increase concentration and manage your stress.
 Our homepage logo is Mushin or "Clear Mind".
 Clearing your mind is the true meaning of "kara"; empty your mind so you can learn, absorb and adapt.

-We practice "non-contact" traditional karate emphasizing mental and physical discipline and development.
-"Non-contact" in this context means not hittingor making physical contact with another person with the intent to injure or harm.
+We practice traditional karate emphasizing mental and physical discipline and development.
+We do not hit or make physical contact with another person with the intent to injure or harm.
 However, as in any martial or combative art, contact will occur with another person as a part of our normal training regime or in a tournament, e.g. by blocking, holding or otherwise, and injury may occur unintentionally or by accident.
 We stress control of techniques.
 While we offer the opportunity to participate in tournaments, competition is not required or mandatory as a part of belt advancement.

 Here are just a few comments from the Dal community:

 "I have been training with this organization for over three years.
 The instruction is great, physically and mentally.
 Classes are year-round, which is great for people who are looking for non-stop training.
 And the rates are excellent considering the great instructions and the facility they provide.

 Definitely recommend this non-profit organization to all levels, absolute beginners who want to try something new (they have a beginner class) or karatekas who are looking forward to sharpen their skills further."